rcdexta/logstasher/README.md

-# Angular + Elasticsearch Example
+# Logstasher

-This is an example project designed to show how you can use elasticsearch.js with angular.
+A dashboard specifically developed to monitor/analyse logs.
+This is powered by logstash/elasticsearch

 ## Prerequisites